parzivalhaliday/100-python-apps/totpgenarator/readme.md

 - **Error Handling**: Implement robust error handling for various scenarios.

-Feel free to suggest additional features or improvements by opening an issue or contributing to the project.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for features or improvements, feel free to submit a pull request or open an issue.

 ## License
 You can use the code however you want.